apalache-mc/apalache/hai/README.md

-# Hai: Human-Apalache Interaction
+# Shai: Human-Apalache Interaction

-## What Hai is
+## What Shai is

-Hai is a component of Apalache dedicated to supporting human interaction with the symbolic model checker.
+Shai is a component of Apalache dedicated to supporting human interaction with the symbolic model checker.

 ### Services